Changissnz/selfinterest/README.md

 developed past the basics of providing food, water, shelter.
 Even these basics become subject to artificial axioms of fairness and justice.
-The artificial axiom tames moral ambiguity, gives instruction for virtually any sentient decision, given their knowledge of the artificial axiom, of course, and other benefits to the "social fabric", comprised of the "social creature" that all selves, each connected to an individual human body, and material needed to support their ways of life.
+The artificial axiom tames moral ambiguity, gives instruction for virtually any sentient decision, given the being's knowledge of the artificial axiom, of course, and other benefits to the "social fabric", comprised of the "social creature" that all selves, each connected to an individual human body, are and the material needed to support their ways of life.
 The social contract, a concept defined some time ago, is essentially a body of artificial axioms, argued to grant benefit to the individual self if the self were to follow the instructions passed to them through these